Skip to main content

 Planning Process Timeline

-We are currently developing the plan for putting together Hawaii's clean energy grid.
+We are currently developing the plan for reinforcing Hawaii's clean energy grid.
 This work includes considering potential future locations for clean energy projects and grid infrastructure.
 Throughout the planning process, we will provide information about our progress and invite community members and stakeholders to get involved and share input.

 Learn more about IGP accomplishments and upcoming work in the graphic below, also available as a PDF.